 Finally, China has the government advantage: building infrastructure, providing investments, and setting the countrywide direction.

-Q: How do you respond to the suggestion that Europe’s regulatory initiatives – like data protection, action against tech monopolies, and innovation sandboxes – will help Europe build its AI provisions?
+Q: How do you respond to the suggestion that Europe’s regulatory initiatives – like data protection, action against tech monopolies, and innovation sandboxes – will help Europe’s artificial intelligence provisions?

-A: It is an extremely academic argument.
-For Europe to truly compete we would have to roll everything back – go to Europe and delete everybody’s phones and internet and start from scratch.
+It is an extremely academic argument.
+For Europe artificial intelligence to truly compete we would have to roll everything back – go to Europe and delete everybody’s phones and internet and start from scratch.
 But we can’t undo history or people’s habits.

 People use Google, Amazon and Facebook in Europe and they like it, even if they dislike elements of it.